Skip to content

 Regularly rotate your API keys:

-1. Create a new key in the Hub
+1. Create a new key in Freddy

 2. Update your applications to use the new key